malvasochiara/signal-noise-simulator/README.md

 The user can choose to save the generated signal and time data to a CSV file, with the filename automatically reflecting key parameters such as waveform type, sampling rate, noise type, and SNR.
 The filename also includes a timestamp to ensure uniqueness.
 The save location can be specified, or the file will be stored in the current directory by default.

+⚠️ Warning: Some parameters cannot be used together.
+For example, manually specified frequencies and the number of signal components exclude each other, and certain noise-related parameters are valid only under specific conditions.
+Additionally, the spectral slope of the noise (slope) is applicable only to colored noise and cannot be used with white noise.
+To avoid errors or unexpected behavior, it is recommended to consult the command `--help` or the documentation for further details on allowed combinations.

 ## Usage